vstavrinov/acestream_search/README.md

 acestream_search
 ```

-Without options by default You will get long m3u list.
+By default You will get long m3u playlist.
 See help for for more options:

 ```